 I am a food person.
-I also like Paolo Sorrentino, Luca Guadagnino, Frank Gehry, Daniel Arsham, Henrik Purienne, and Mikael Jansson.
+I also like Paolo Sorrentino, Luca Guadagnino, Richard Avedon, Frank Gehry, Jean-Michel Jarre, Henri Cartier-Bresson, Larry Fink, Henrik Purienne, and Mikael Jansson.

 It is highly unlikely to receive a message not containing a typo from me.

 I don't have a driver's license and I find football games to be boring.